-It is the policy of the University of Arizona College of Medicine – Phoenix that faculty, whether employed by the University of Arizona College of Medicine – Phoenix or affiliated through agreements with the University as community faculty, and medical students (who for purposes of this policy also include residents and fellows and hereafter are referred to as “learners”) are obligated under a variety of policies and standards, both at the College of Medicine – Phoenix (COM – P) and within the University of Arizona, to interact with one another in a professional manner.
-The COM – P is committed to ensuring that the learning environment is conducive to open communication and robust interactions between faculty and learners that promote the acquisition of knowledge and foster attitudes and skills required for the professional practice of medicine.
+It is the policy of the University of Arizona College of Medicine – Phoenix to require ethical behavior, professionalism and integrity from every individual.
+College of Medicine - Phoenix is committed to ensuring that the learning environment is conducive to open communication and robust interactions between faculty and learners that promote the acquisition of knowledge and foster attitudes and skills required for the professional practice of medicine.
 Such activities require an environment that is free from harassment, discrimination, retaliation, or other inappropriate conduct.
-All faculty and learners are governed by the University of Arizona, COM – P, and Arizona Board of Regents’ policies, and are expected to adhere to them.
-Violations of these policies will be investigated and disciplinary action imposed if appropriate.
+The required behaviors and attitudes include those identified in State, University and College-specific policies and statements listed below and allow for mechanisms whereby formal disciplinary actions may be taken.

 Professionalism Attributes

-These attributes of professional behavior describe those behaviors that are expected from all members of the University of Arizona College of Medicine – Phoenix to include the faculty, residents, fellows, students, staff and community preceptors.
+These attributes of professional behavior describe those behaviors that are expected from all members of the College of Medicine - Phoenix which include the faculty, residents, fellows, students, staff, and community preceptors.
 This professional behavior is expected to be upheld during all exchanges including but not limited to face-to-face and telephone/teleconference meetings, texting, video, email, and social networking technologies.
-COM – P faculty approved the statement of professionalism attributes by a vote conducted in May of 2012.
+The following behaviors are expected of all members of the university community.

 • Showing integrity and accountability in all interactions.